mhahnFr/mhahnFr/README.md

 The [42 Heilbronn] is a coding school with a completely new educational design.
 There are no teachers, everyone is learning by everyone.
 This design, called ``peer learning``, challenges traditional education principles very successfully.
-My repositories that belong to projects of the [42 School] are preceeded by ``42cursus``.
+My repositories that belong to projects of the [42 Heilbronn] are preceeded by ``42cursus``.
 More informations about the [42 Heilbronn] can be found on their
 website: [42heilbronn.de](https://www.42heilbronn.de/learncoderepeat).